-When considering video conferencing for your business, you may question the difference between a free service, like Skype, and the paid for service from StarLeaf.
-After all both offer high-definition video and voice, and are managed from the cloud.
+When considering video conferencing for your business, you may question the difference between a free consumer service, like Skype, and the paid for service from StarLeaf.
+After all both offer high-definition video and voice.
 Unfortunately, that's where the comparison ends.

 Quality and reliability of service